 A better you makes for a better team.
 Be dedicated to self-improvement.
 Set a goal for yourself and constantly meet and raise your standards so you are always improving.
 When you are at practice, continually challenge yourself and your teammates.
 Take advantage of every moment.
 If you show up to practice ten minutes early, spend that time honing a skill.
 During drills and scrimmage, practice how you want to play.
 Bring 100% every single time. [ Sidenote for my own sanity: No one can bring more than 100%.
 Please stop saying 110%! ]

 In addition to being on top of your physical game, be on top of your mental game.
 Your attitude and mental state affects everyone.
 Make sure you build up your teammates with a positive attitude, rather than poison them with a shitty one.
-Read more about mental game here, where I address common issues and the solutions to developing mental toughness: build your confidence, don't expect perfection, learn to let go of mistakes, get in the zone and stay in the zone, develop a love of challenge, and understand team mentality.
+If you know you're going to be a raging ass-face, then take the night off.
+(Read more about mental game here, where I address common issues and the solutions to developing mental toughness: build your confidence, don't expect perfection, learn to let go of mistakes, get in the zone and stay in the zone, develop a love of challenge, and understand team mentality.)

 Trust and Respect Your Teammates